Wavefront Aberrometry

 What is wavefront aberrometry?

-The wavefront shapes are commonly simple, such as a sphere or cylinder.
-These simple shapes are known as lower-order aberrations and are easily corrected by spectacles and contact lenses.1 However, it’s the less common wavefront shapes that make up higher-order aberrations, such as coma and trefoil.
-Higher-order aberrations are responsible for common visual symptoms like glare, haloes, poor night vision and doubling.3 They are more severe in conditions like keratoconus, pterygium, and corneal graft, and cannot be totally improved with conventional opticalcorrection.4,5
+The wavefront shapes can be simple and complex.
+Simple shapes are known as lower-order aberrations, the type of aberration that can cause blurring of vision.
+This aberration can be fixed with spectacles and contact lenses.1 Complex wavefront shapes are known as higher-order aberrations.
+Examples of these aberrations are coma and trefoil.
+Higher-order aberrations are responsible for common visual symptoms like glare, haloes, poor night vision and double vision.3 They are more severe in conditions like keratoconus, pterygium, and corneal graft, and cannot be totally improved with conventional optical correction like lower-order aberrations can be.4,5

 How does wavefront aberrometry work?